- July 20, 2011

 Employees of the News of the World were accused of engaging in phone hacking and other illegal activities.
-Early Investigations proved phone hacking of celebrities, politicians and members of the British Royal Family.
-Later investigations in 2011 revealed phone hacking of murdered schoolgirl Milly Dowler, of relatives of British soldiers killed in action, and victims of the 7/7 London bombings.
+Early investigations proved they had tapped the phones of celebrities, politicians and members of the British Royal Family.
+Later investigations in 2011 revealed it had occurred in the case of the murdered schoolgirl Milly Dowler, of relatives of British soldiers killed in action, and victims of the 7/7 London bombings.

 The News of the World was sadly closed on 10 July 2011 ending 168 years of publication.
 The editors and senior people continue to deny involvement.